-N.B.
-From v7.6.3 this value is now auto-configured internally based on other system parameters and does not need to be set here.
+This value is auto-configured internally based on other system parameters and does not need to be set here.

 Abort on Close - Abort connections when users close their connection.
 Recommended as the probability for a closed input channel to represent a user hitting the 'STOP' button is close to 100%